mattstyles/viperfish/README.md

 instructions then it should be fairly easy to work out how the information in the content repository maps into Viperfish.

-At the moment Viperfish won't validate your content so any errors will just cause it to blow up, however, if you follow rules it's pretty simple to get it working for you.
+At the moment Viperfish won't validate your content so any errors will just cause it to blow up, however, if you follow the rules it's pretty simple to get it working for you.

 The content structure for the dummy content repository looks like this,